Tuning photon-mediated interactions in a multimode cavity: from supersolid to insulating droplets hosting phononic

 Figures~\ref{fig:Ph_diagram}(a)--(b) show the mean-field phase diagram of the system in the parameter plane of the strength $g_0$ of the collisional contact interactions and the number $N_c$ of involved cavity modes, where the latter determines the effective range of the cavity-mediated interactions [see Figs.~\ref{fig:Scheme}(b)-\ref{fig:Scheme}(d)].
 In order to \emph{approximately} keep the total energy flux into the system constant, we scale the pump strength with the square root of the number of involved cavity modes, that is, $\eta/\sqrt{N_c}$.
 This is to say that, by increasing $N_c$ and using the scaling $\eta/\sqrt{N_c}$ we approximately keep the strength of the cavity-mediated interaction potential~\eqref{cmp} constant and only tune its effective range.
-The density contrast $\mathcal{C}$ [Fig.~\ref{fig:Ph_diagram}(a)], superfluid fraction $f_s$ [Fig.~\ref{fig:Ph_diagram}(b)], and the total rescaled photon number $\tilde{n}_{\rm ph}=\sum_j(|\alpha_{j+}|^2+|\alpha_{j-}|^2)/N$ with $N$ being the total atom number [inset of Fig.~\ref{fig:Ph_diagram}(a)] reveal five phases: A normal phase (NP), rigid supersolid (RSS), elastic supersolid (SS), an array of droplets (ADs), and a single droplet (SD) state.
+The superfluid fraction $f_s$ [Fig.~\ref{fig:Ph_diagram}(a)], the inverse participation ratio $\text{IPR}$ [Fig.~\ref{fig:Ph_diagram}(b)], the density contrast $\mathcal{C}$ (see SM~\cite{SM2023}), and the total rescaled photon number $\tilde{n}_{\rm ph}=\sum_j(|\alpha_{j+}|^2+|\alpha_{j-}|^2)/N$ with $N$ being the total atom number [inset of Fig.~\ref{fig:Ph_diagram}(a)] reveal five phases: A normal phase (NP), rigid supersolid (RSS), elastic supersolid (SS), an array of droplets (ADs), and a single droplet (SD) state.